stride3d/stride-docs/en/manual/physics/raycasting/sweepcasts.md

 The difference between this type of query and the normal one is that, when the shape reaches an object, it doesn't stop and instead it keeps going until it reaches it's maximum length.

-To query a penetrating sweepcast, use [`Simulation.SweepCastPenetrating`](xref:Stride.BepuPhysics.BepuSimulation.SweepCastPenetrating*).
+To perform a penetrating sweepcast, use [`Simulation.SweepCastPenetrating`](xref:Stride.BepuPhysics.BepuSimulation.SweepCastPenetrating*).

 ```csharp
 public void Shoot()